fenago/Grokking-Deep-Learning/Lab_14.md

 Deep learning uses neural networks to perform both supervised and unsupervised prediction.
 Until now, we’ve stayed at a conceptual level as you got your bearings in the field as a whole and your place in it.
-In the next lab, you’ll build your first neural network, and all subsequent chapters will be project based.
-So, pull out your Jupyter notebook, and let’s jump in!